toonwuka04/MemeMaestro-DiscordBot/README.md

 		- import requests

   		 * Special instructions for PC users *
-   * if you have a pc you must run this in the terminal" pip install python-dotenv
+   * if you have a pc you must run this in the terminal: pip install python-dotenv
    *  to install from dotenv import load_dotenv *

 4. Within the # bot-testing channel, type, !start, to start the program